grafana/loki/docs/sources/operations/storage/schema.md

 ---
 # Loki Storage Schema

-To support iterations over the storage layer, Loki has a configurable storage schema.
-The schema is defined in configuration with a `from` value that is used to mark the starting point of that schema, it is considered the active schema until another entry is inserted defining a new schema and a new `from` date.
+To support iterations over the storage layer contents, Loki has a configurable storage schema.
+The schema is defined to apply over periods of time.
+A `from` value marks the starting point of that schema.
+The schema is active until another entry defines a new schema with a new `from` date.

 ![schema_example](../schema.png)

-When querying data, Loki will use the defined schemas to automatically determine which format to use to query the data.
+Loki uses the defined schemas to determine which format to use when storing and querying the data.

-The schema design allows Loki to iterate over the storage layer without requiring migrations of existing data.
+Use of a schema allows Loki to iterate over the storage layer without requiring migration of existing data.

 ## Changing the schema

-There are some very important considerations to make when changing the schema to prevent creating scenarios where data can’t be read.
+Here are items to consider when changing the schema; if schema changes are not done properly, a scenario can be created which prevents data from being read.

-### Always set the `from` date in the new schema to a date in the future.
+- Always set the `from` date in the new schema to a date in the future.

-The `from` date is interpreted by Loki to start at 00:00:00 UTC, therefore it’s very important when adding a new schema to always add a date that’s in the future so that Loki can transition to the new schema when that date and time arrives.
+  The `from` date is interpreted by Loki to start at 00:00:00 UTC.
+Therefore, Loki must have a date in the future to be able to transition to the new schema when that date and time arrives.

-Be aware of using the current date and your relation to UTC to make sure UTC 00:00:00 has not already passed for the date you are using!
+  Be aware of your relation to UTC when using the current date.
+Make sure that UTC 00:00:00 has not already passed for your current date.

-Example, the date is 2022-04-10 and you want to update to the v12 schema so you restart Loki with 2022-04-11 as the `from` date for the new schema, but you forgot to take into account that your timezone is UTC -5:00 and it’s currently 20:00 hours in your local timezone!
-Which is actually 2022-04-11T01:00:00 UTC.
+  As an example, assume that the current date is 2022-04-10, and you want to update to the v12 schema, so you restart Loki with 2022-04-11 as the `from` date for the new schema.
+If you forget to take into account that your timezone is UTC -5:00 and it’s currently 20:00 hours in your local timezone,  that is actually 2022-04-11T01:00:00 UTC.
 When Loki starts it will see the new schema and begin to write and store objects following that new schema.
-If you try to query data that was written between 00:00:00 and 01:00:00 UTC, however, Loki will use the new schema and the data will be unreadable because it was actually created with the previous schema.
+If you then try to query data that was written between 00:00:00 and 01:00:00 UTC, Loki will use the new schema and the data will be unreadable, because it was created with the previous schema.

-### You cannot “undo” or “rollback” a schema change.
+- You cannot undo or roll back a schema change.

-Any data written with an active schema can only be read by that schema, instead you can add another new entry with the previous schema settings if required.
+  Any data written with an active schema can only be read by that schema.
+If you wish to return to the previous schema; you can add another new entry with the previous schema settings.

-## Examples
+## Schema configuration example

 ```
 schema_config: